CENOS-Platform/cenos-docs-antennas/docs/geometry-creation.md

 </p>

----

 ### Extrusion

 For **more complicated geometries** it is possible to draw a sketch and create a 3D volume object from that sketch.
-There are multiple functions for this procedure, but the most commonly used one is *Extrusion*.
+There are multiple functions for this procedure, but the most commonly used one is **Extrusion**.

-To use *Extrusion*, you need to **first create a sketch you need**.
+To use **Extrusion**, you need to **first create a sketch you need**.

 ![assets/quickstart/Untitled27.png](assets/quickstart/50.png)